m3g/ComplexMixtures.jl/README.md

 ## References

+If this package was useful to you, please cite the following articles:

-* L. Martínez, **ComplexMixtures.jl: Understanding the solute-solvent interactions of molecules of complex shapes.** To be published, 2021.
+* L. Martínez, **ComplexMixtures.jl: Investigating the structure of solutions of complex-shaped molecules from a solvent-shell perspective.** *J. Mol.
+Liquids.
+2021.* [[Full Text]](https://doi.org/10.1016/j.molliq.2021.117945)

 * L. Martínez, S. Shimizu, **Molecular interpretation of preferential interactions in protein solvation: a solvent-shell perspective by